 |

+Work on the transmission tunnel was started by making a half pattern for one side.
+It was then copied so the pair made a complete pattern, and ajusted until it fit.
 The cardboard pattern was then traced onto a piece of sheet metal and cut out. |

 The front most part of the transmission tunnel is welded in.